 “Where on Earth can I take a Zika-free holiday?!”

-You will be pleased to know that there are still lots of holiday destinations still Zika free.
-Here are 6 sunny places to visit, where so far, you don’t have to worry about Zika as you eat your ice-cream and sip your sun-downer.
+You will be pleased to know that there are lots of holiday destinations still Zika-free.
+Here are 6 sunny Zika-free places to visit, where so far, you don’t have to worry about Zika as you eat your ice-cream and sip your sun-downer.

 With only one travel-related Zika virus case in France, Normandy is a beautifully safe bet.
 Apart from its wonderful cliff lined coastline and famous association with the World WarII D-Day landings when 156,000 Allied troops landed on its beaches, Normandy is also renowned for its cheese, cider production and fishing.
 Visit Mont Saint-Michel, an incredible abbey and one of the wonders of the western world as it is built predominantly out of a tidal flat!
 Check out Monet’s gardens in Giverny and stop at apple signs to sip cider on the “Route du Cidre”.